Create a Website - Comparing 10 Site Builders

 Alternative: Create a Website Using WordPress

-A CMS like WordPress serves as a compromise between site builders and self-programming.
-In actuality, site builders are nothing more than highly-simplified CMSs.
+A CMS like WordPress strikes a compromise between site builders and self-programming.
+This is because site builders are really nothing more than highly-simplified CMSs.
 Shifts have occurred in the opposite direction too, with WordPress launching its own hosting service, subscriptions to which include access to its CMS as well as hosting, domains, and sometimes maintenance and support.
 In this manner, creating pages using WordPress has become easier and easier.

 Depending on your level of dedication and the plugins you select, can be very inexpensive